lmh1024-dev/Coverage/README.md

   mvn test
 ```
 ## License
 Coverage is released under the terms of the BSD license.
-Copyright (C) Lixiao Zheng, Minghuang Lin